APB GPIO

 • HRESETn: Active-low reset signal for initializing all internal CSRs and logic.

-• dft_cg_enable_i: Clock gating enable input for DFT or low-power scenarios.
+• dft_cg_enable_i: Clock gating enable input for DFT or low-power scenarios; Always 0 in the current implementation.

 APB Interface Signals